Yuzeyang/GCCardViewController/README.md

 ## Introduction

-This is animation is imitate iOS7 background preview animation, if you have more than 4 cards,it will reues card,and it can delete card
+This is animation is imitate iOS7 task switcher animation, if you have more than 4 cards,it will reues card,and it can delete card

 ## Gif